alan-turing-institute/alexa-room-finder/README.md

 # Room Booker Alexa Skill

 This is an in-progress skill built for Amazon's Alexa service that allows you to book rooms.
-Currently it handles very simple phrases like:
+Currently it handles simple phrases like:

+> Alexa, ask Room Booker to book me a room

+or:

-> Alexa, Open Room Booker
+> Alexa, open Room Booker

+followed by:

-> Alexa, Book me a room
+> Book me a room

+It also has in-built help, repeat, and cancel functions.

 It currently lacks any interaction with the Microsoft Graph API, just using place-holder text, and assuming a room is free.
 This implementation uses the [Alexa Skills Kit SDK for Node.js](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs).